Radio Aire: Closure

 On 16 July 2020, it was announced that Radio Aire would switch brands from Hits Radio to Greatest Hits Radio, as part of a wider overhaul.

 Radio Aire ceased broadcasting at 4pm on Monday 31 August 2020.
 The last on-air presenter was Hattie Pearson and the last song played was "Uptown Funk" by Mark Ronson featuring Bruno Mars.

-On 1 September 2020, the station rebranded as Greatest Hits Radio Yorkshire and merged with several stations in Yorkshire and Lincolnshire.
-The station's breakfast show is networked from Liverpool and hosted by ex-Radio Aire presenter Simon Ross, with a regional afternoon show for Yorkshire, hosted by Steve Priestley from the Leeds studios.
-Localised news bulletins, traffic updates and advertising for West Yorkshire are broadcast throughout the day.
+On 1 September 2020, the station rebranded as Greatest Hits Radio West Yorkshire and merged with several stations in Yorkshire and Lincolnshire with all local programming removed apart from a regional afternoon show for Yorkshire, hosted by Steve Priestley from the Leeds studios but this ended in November 2024.

-Radio Aire's DAB slot on the Leeds multiplex was taken over by neighbouring station Pulse 1, which carries a local breakfast show for West Yorkshire on weekdays, followed by networked programmes from the Hits Radio Network in Manchester.
+Radio Aire's DAB slot on the Leeds multiplex was taken over by neighbouring station Pulse 1, which carried a local breakfast show for West Yorkshire on weekdays, followed by networked programmes from the Hits Radio Network in Manchester.
 In March 2021, Pulse 1 closed its Bradford studios and moved to the former Radio Aire studios in Leeds.

+In April 2024, Pulse 1 changed its name to Hits Radio West Yorkshire, although the local breakfast show was retained until 6 June 2025, marking the end of local programming from Bauer's stations in West Yorkshire.

+Localised news bulletins and advertising for West Yorkshire continue to be broadcast on Hits Radio and Greatest Hits Radio, whilst traffic bulletins for the area are broadcast during weekday breakfast and drivetime shows.

 Transmitter information

 Radio Aire's FM transmitter was located at the Tingley site in Morley, close to the A653 and junction 28 of the M62.
 The adjacent mast, known as Morley, is the former home of the station's FM transmissions.
-It continues to broadcast Greatest Hits Radio Yorkshire on 96.3 MHz and the Leeds DAB multiplex.
+It continues to broadcast Greatest Hits Radio West Yorkshire on 96.3 MHz and the Leeds DAB multiplex.

 The medium wave frequency of 828 kHz continued to carry Greatest Hits Radio until it ceased broadcasting on Friday 30 April 2021.